stereolabs/zed-python-api/README.md

 ## Contributing

-This is a beta version of the wrapper.
 Feel free to open an issue if you find a bug, or a pull request for bug fixes, features or other improvements.